Spin wave interactions in the pyrochlore Heisenberg antiferromagnet with Dzyaloshinskii-Moriya interactions: Two magnon continuum and magnon decay

 \section{Two magnon continuum and magnon decay}

 In the previous section we have analyzed the poles of the single particle Green's function by evaluating the leading order term of the self energy.
 At this order, as mentioned in the previous section, the poles are real and hence magnon interactions result only in the renormalisation of the LSWT spectra while keeping the excitations sharp.
-The lowest order term which can result in poles with an imaginary part is at second order of terms involving the three bosons, for e.g. $\jtab{3}{+}$ etc. in Eq. \ref{H_SW_main}.
-In order for that second order term to result in magnon decay via scattering into two magnons, the LSWT spectra have to satisfy certain kinematic conditions \cite{magnon_decay_RMP_2013, Chernyshev_Maksimov_Honeycomb_PRB_2016}.
+The lowest order term which can result in poles with an imaginary part is at second order of terms involving the three bosons, for e.g. $\jtab{3}{+}$ etc. in Eq. \ref{H_int_Eq}.

+In principle, such a second order term can result in magnon decay via scattering into two magnons \cite{magnon_decay_RMP_2013}.
+A detailed analysis of the pole structure and the associated imaginary parts requires the evaluation of the second order self energy and a numerical search for the singularities of the Green's function using the evaluated self energy till the second order.
+However, it is possible to obtain preliminary information about the approximate energy regions where magnon decay is allowed using the second order self energy at the LSWT energies.
+In that approximation in order for magnon decay to be possible the LSWT spectra have to satisfy certain kinematic conditions \cite{magnon_decay_RMP_2013, Starykh_Chubukov_Abanov_PRB_2006, Chernyshev_Maksimov_Honeycomb_PRB_2016}.
 For instance, for the decay of the $\alpha$-th band at the wave vector $k$ into two magnons in the $\beta$-th and $\gamma$-th bands, requires: \beq \epsilon_{\mbf{k}, \alpha} = \epsilon_{\mbf{q}, \beta} + \epsilon_{\mbf{k-q}, \gamma} \eeq for some $\mbf{q}$ in the Brillouin zone.
 Thus, there should be an intersection of the band of two magnon excitations corresponding to a given momentum with the single magnon band at the same wave vector for such a decay to be possible.
 A specific triplet $(\alpha, \beta, \gamma)$ in Eq. \ref{two_MG_decay_condition} is a particular decay channel and a given band $\alpha$ can decay via multiple channels.
 We have investigated this possibility of decay for the system we are studying and the results are displayed in Fig. \ref{Fig_5_two_MG_min_delta}.\\